oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

     System dispatch of heating system with gas boiler

-Let's continue by assesing the economic merit of our district heating supply system.
+Let's continue by assessing the economic merit of our district heating supply system.
 A common indicator for that purpose are the Levelized Cost of Heat (:math:`LCOH`).
 As shown in the equations below, they account for the upfront invest cost :math:`C_\text{invest}` necessary to build the heat production